NOTICE OF EDUCATIONAL OPTIONS

 FOND DU LAC SCHOOL DISTRICT NO CHILD LEFT BEHIND, HOMELESS STUDENTS - EQUAL EDUCATIONAL OPPORTUNITIES

 Children of homeless individuals and unaccompanied homeless youth (youth not in the physical custody of a parent/guardian) who are actually living in the District, or who were enrolled in the District when they became homeless, shall have equal access to the same free, appropriate public education, including comparable services, as provided to other children and youth who reside in the District.
 The Superintendent shall designate an employee to be the District's liaison for homeless children and youth, who will be responsible for administration of this policy.
-Click below to see the complete document
+The entire document is available in pdf format below.

 FOND DU LAC SCHOOL DISTRICT NOTIFICATION OF RIGHTS UNDER THE PROTECTION OF PUPIL RIGHTS AMENDMENT (PPRA)

 PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
-Click below to see the complete document
+The entire document is available in pdf format below.

 FOND DU LAC SCHOOL DISTRICT STUDENT NONDISCRIMINATION